PaloAltoNetworks/iron-skillet/docs/overview.rst

 Use the branch specific to the software release for your deployment.

-The library consists of a set of xml and set configuration templates grouped by:
+The library consists of a set of XML and set configuration templates grouped by:

     + ``panos`` for stand-alone next-gen firewall deployments
     + ``panorama`` for Panorama system and managed device configurations